curvegrid/go-ethereum-wiki/Building-Qt.md

 `brew install pkg-config qt5`

 Qt >=5.1 is needed.
-The following commands are agnostic of the actual Qt version:
+The following commands set the current Qt version and use it to set a go compiler flag:

     export PKG_CONFIG_PATH=`brew --prefix qt5`/lib/pkgconfig
     export QT5VERSION=`pkg-config --modversion Qt5Core`